-The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$35.0 million at September 30, 2021.
-As of September 30, 2021, the Company had cash, cash equivalents, restricted cash, and investments of \$191.9 million.
+The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$66.1 million at March 31, 2022.
+As of March 31, 2022, the Company had cash, cash equivalents, restricted cash, and investments of \$165.6 million.
+The Company has historically financed its operations primarily through the sale of convertible preferred stock and common stock and the issuance of unsecured promissory notes.
 To date, none of the Company's product candidates have been approved for sale, and the Company has not generated any revenue since inception.
 Management expects operating losses to continue and increase for the foreseeable future, as the Company progresses into clinical development activities for its lead product candidate.
 The Company's prospects are subject to risks, expenses and uncertainties frequently encountered by companies in the biotechnology industry as discussed below.
 While the Company has been able to raise multiple rounds of financing, there can be no assurance that in the event the Company requires additional financing, such financing will be available on terms which are favorable or at all.
 Failure to generate sufficient cash flows from operations, raise additional capital or reduce certain discretionary spending would have a material adverse effect on the Company's ability to achieve its intended business objectives.